icshwi/e3training/workbook/chapter04.md

 [iocuser@host:ch4_supplementary_training]$ iocsh.bash cmds/3-1.cmd
 ```

 * The IOC is running, but it doesn't connect to anything.
-Can you see the message which represents this situation?
+Can you see anything in the output that explains this?

   > Beware that the application launches regardless of if it finds hardware or not.
 In `3-1.cmd` there are no `.db.`-files to specify records and fields, which is why no errors appear.

-This script contains the correct asyn configuration for the simulated device:
+This script contains the correct *Asyn* configuration for the simulated device:

 ```bash
 drvAsynIPPortConfigure("CGONPI", "127.0.0.1:9999", 0, 0, 0)